MaxyLabs/slt-qt/README.md

 # Simple Login Tool

-This application makes it easier to search for a specific hostname in a predefined csv file and open a new terminal window for it.
+This application makes it easier to search for a specific hostname in a predefined csv file and open a new terminal window for it.<br/>
 It is written in Python using PySide and Qt.

 ![Screenshot](/slt-qt-screenshot.png "Screenshot")